 Selecting a Region

-In the upper part of the console, select the target region.
-CVM instances and CLB instances must be the same region as the one specified for the launch configuration.
-For example, if Guangzhou is specified for the launch configuration, only CVM instances in Guangzhou will be automatically added to the scaling group.
-For a scaling group in Guangzhou, you cannot add CVM instances or bind CLB instances in any region (e.g., Shanghai, Beijing, Hong Kong (China), Toronto) other than Guangzhou.
+CVM instances and CLB instances must be in the same region as the one specified for launch configuration.
+For example, if you select the Guangzhou region for the launch configuration, the scaling group can add CVM instances and bind CLB instances only in Guangzhou.

-- On the Create a launch configuration Page, enter the launch configuration name, select the availability zone, and select the model.
+- On the Create Launch Configuration page, set the launch configuration name, availability zone, and model, as instructed below:

 Selecting an Image

-- For more information about how to create a CVM instance to a scaling group, see Creating a Custom Image.
+- For more information on creating CVM instances to be bound to a scaling group, see Creating a Custom Image.

 Selecting Storage and Bandwidth

-If you specify a CBS (Cloud Block Storage) disk as the system disk, then you can create a data disk using data disk snapshots.
+If you specify a cloud disk as the system disk, you can create a data disk using data disk snapshots:

-When a new CVM instance is added to Auto Scaling, if you've specified a snapshot for the data disk in launch configuration, CBS automatically mounts a data disk in the launched CVM instance to copy data.
+- When a new CVM instance is automatically added for Auto Scaling, if you've specified a snapshot for the data disk in the launch configuration, CBS automatically mounts a data disk to the new CVM instance to copy data.

-AS is free of charge, but the added CVM instances, disks and networks are pay-as-you-go.
+Auto Scaling is free of charge, but the added CVM instances, disks, and networks are billed in pay-as-you-go mode.
 Prices will be shown based on your configurations.

-- On the "4.
-Security Group and CVM" tab, select the login method and security group, as shown in the following figure:
+- On the Complete Configuration page, select the login method and security group, as shown in the following figure:

-By default, Auto Scaling-created CVM instances are protected by Cloud Security and Cloud Monitor for free.
+By default, CVM instances created by Auto Scaling are protected by Cloud Security and Cloud Monitor for free.